| expand content | forums | advertise |

 Yes, but you don't really have to install any software to download it.
 Sites such as Torrent Relay and BitLet allow a user to download the torrent without installing any software.
 However, when you use such sites, you are letting those sites know information about the torrent you are downloading.

-2) My internet is slow! / Online gaming is very laggy! / Can I control how much upload bandwidth I use for a particular torrent?
+2) My internet is slow / online gaming is full of lag / how do I control how much upload bandwidth I use for a particular torrent?

 You need to slow down your upload rate.
-Right-click the utorrent icon in the bottom right at the system try > Upload Limit > (set a lower rate).
+Right-click the utorrent icon in the bottom right at the system tray > Upload Limit > (set a lower rate).

 3)